-- Invitations to private tours, talks, and performances in New York with leading artists, authors, designers, scholars, architects, and composers
+- Private tours, talks, and performances in New York and Rome with leading artists, authors, designers, scholars, architects, and composers

 - Select Academy and Fellow publications

-Enjoy all of the above, plus invitations such as:
+Enjoy all of the above, plus benefits such as:

-All Patrons also receive benefits of Friends of the Academy in Italy at the highest level, including invitations to Rome-based events such as:
+All Patrons also receive benefits of Friends of the Academy at the highest level, including:

 - Access to all Academy resources, including the Arthur and Janet C. Ross Library, the Archaeological Study Collection, and the Photographic Archive